emmagarland/eg.skrift.sample/README.md

 # eg.skrift.sample
 Sample code for Skrift Article

-Rebuild all and the nuget packages will be generated.
+Rebuild all and the nuget packages will be installed.

 The login details are: